How to Handle Guest Complaints

 • Poor road conditions in the vicinity of the property without an alternative route

-• Essential advertised points of interest unavailable (beach closed)
+• Essential advertised points of interest unavailable

 • Weather conditions

-• Some non-essential points of interest unavailable (restaurants, supermarkets)
+• Non-essential points of interest unavailable

-• Typical cultural or local conditions (includes noise disturbance typical for property location, such as in city centre)
+• Typical cultural or local conditions

 • Normal noise by neighbours during the day